UseToolSuite UseToolSuite

 JSON Schema Validation: A Practical Guide

 Learn how to validate JSON data structures using JSON Schema.
-Covers required fields, type checking, nested objects, and integration with APIs.
+Covers required fields, type checking, nested objects, conditional schemas, API integration with Ajv and jsonschema, and best practices for production use.